ivan-radic/udl-documentation/docs/comments.md

 If you were not scrolling too fast, you might have noticed a small check box at the top: Allow folding of comments

-Such small feature, but it took so much time to develop it.
+Such small feature, but it took so much time to develop it.<br>
 Let's explore it.

 ![]({{ site.baseurl}}/images/comments_16.png)